David Hughes (sailor): World Championship

-He has also competed outside the olympic classes winning the 2016 Melges 24 World Championship, 2017 Etchells World Championship, 2022 J/24 World Championship, and 2022 J/70 World Championship.
+He has also competed outside the olympic classes winning the 2016 Melges 24 World Championship, 2017 Etchells World Championship, 2022 J/24 World Championship, 2022 J/70 World Championship and 6 Metre World Cup.

 Olympic sailing

 Hughes was a US Olympic Team coach at the 2012 London Olympics, coaching Erik Storck and Trevor Moore in the 49er class.
 After the 2012 Olympics, Hughes partnered with two-time Olympian Stuart McNay.
 The two qualified together for the 2016 and 2020 Olympic Games, representing the US in the Men's 470 two-person discipline.
 Hughes has five times been shortlisted for US Yachtsman of the Year.
 He is a dual citizen of the US and France.
-He holds both a bachelor's and a master's degree; he was a US Senate, US House, and White House West Wing intern during years 1996-1998.
+He holds both a bachelor's and a master's degree; he was a US Senate, US House, and White House West Wing intern during the years 1996-1998.

 America's Cup

-In 2018, Hughes was signed by the New York Yacht Club "American Magic" team challenging for the 2021 America's Cup.
+In 2018, Hughes was signed by the New York Yacht Club, "American Magic" team challenging for the 2021 America's Cup.